lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 In short, I am a company of one.
 I am the one who answers the customer support emails and I am the one who codes and deploys new features.
 I am the one who updates our API docs and knowledge base, the one who writes and sends out our bi-monthly newsletters and the one who designed the logo.

-As the company scales, so too must all aspects of my work, which I break down into 4 parts: customer support, engineering, product and marketing. **Finding opportunities for process elimination and simplification is honestly one of the more fun parts of running a business** which is why I'm excited to share some of my most successful strategies and some anecdotes from own experiences in this post.
+As the company scales, so too must all aspects of my work which I break down into 4 parts: customer support, engineering, product and marketing. **Finding opportunities for process elimination and simplification is honestly one of the more fun parts of running a business**.
+In the post, I'm excited to share my most successful strategies along with anecdotes from my experiences running Lunch Money.

 # Learning to juggle it all